How Directors Can Claim Statutory Maternity Pay (SMP): A Step-by-Step Guide

 The Directors’ Rights During and After Maternity Leave

-As a company director, you can claim SMP if you meet certain criteria.
+As a company director, you can claim SMP if you meet certain criteria, often structured with support from financial accounting services london.
 You’re entitled to up to 39 weeks of pay.
 This includes 90% of your average weekly earnings for the first six weeks, followed by a standard rate for the rest of the leave.

 During ordinary maternity leave (first 26 weeks), you have the same employment rights, such as accruing holiday and protection against unfair dismissal.
 Additional maternity leave (the next 26 weeks) offers similar protections.